nikzaikin/nikzaikin.github.io/index.md

 ### Analysing and predicting apartment rental price in Ukrainian cities

 Looking at the apartment rental market in Ukraine I wondered what are the key factors which impact rental prices.
 Does the location matter?
 Is the kitchen area impactful?
-What factors truly impacts rental price and can it be modelled?
+What factors truly impact rental prices and can they be modeled?
 To improve my understanding, I came up with this project.
 In this project, I scraped rental data from [www.olx.ua](https://www.olx.ua) for five major Ukrainian cities to investigate key factors that impact rental prices

 ![Apts by price](/images/Area_price.png)